-This activity cube is one of my child’s favorites!
+This activity cube is one of my 6 month old’s favorites!
 She loves pressing the buttons, seeing the flashing lights and dancing with the songs and animal sounds.

 This cube can hold her attention for at least a trip to the bathroom!
 It’s great for encouraging your child to sit up.
 It’s for ages 6 months-3 years so I can see she’ll get a lot of use out of it!

 We first got her Sophie the Giraffe when she was 3 months old and she didn’t use it until she was 6-7 months.
 Now she likes chewing Sophie’s ears and horns when she teethes!

-I first heard about this toy from a mom who was raving about it because even her daughter (who is a small baby and has tiny fingers) can play with it.
+I first heard about this toy from a mom who was raving about it because even her 6 month old boy (who is a small baby and has tiny fingers) can play with it.

 The oball toy ball is soft, light and bendable (it caves in when stepped on so it doesn’t hurt her).
 The large holes make it easy for my baby to grip.
 This is the first toy she was able to hold and play with.
 Now we play catch with it.
 She loves it!

-My baby loves this Baby Einstein Activity Jumper!
+My 6 month old girl loves this Baby Einstein Activity Jumper!
 There are over 12 activities including musical ones.
 The seat swivels so your baby can independently move to different activity stations.